 This is a course on the property law emanating from both positive and negative European integration.
 After a brief comparative introduction the focus will be on substantive European property law (including private international law) and its various forms.
-We will focus, more particularly, on the impact of new technologies on European and global property law (block chain, smart contracts and Internet of Things).
+We will focus, more particularly, on the impact of societal challenges such as sustainability and new technologies on European and global property law.